Brooklyn Nets’ Spencer Dinwiddie To Allow Fans To Choose His Next Team If They Meet Bitcoin Goal

 Brooklyn Nets guard Spencer Dinwiddie — who was in the midst of a career year with his club before the NBA suspended play due to COVID-19 in March — is offering fans a radical and unprecedented proposition.
 Provided they’re able to raise the requisite amount of money via a crowdfunding campaign he’s established, Dinwiddie has stated that he’ll allow fans to choose the next NBA team he signs with.

 Dinwiddie announced the proposition and accompanying GoFundMe page via Twitter on Friday.
-Meanwhile, Shams Charania of The Athletic shared a statement about the campaign from Dinwiddie via Twitter.
+Meanwhile, Shams Charania of The Athletic shared a statement from Dinwiddie about the campaign via Twitter.

 Per Charania, Dinwiddie expressed that while a player’s decision to change teams can be influenced by things like endorsements, he considers his fans as being his “biggest endorsers.”
 Thus, he’s affording them the opportunity to potentially choose his next stop in the league.